mrtrpak/SEO/README.md

 6 base variables to consider:

-- Keywords (words users use in seach box)
+- Keywords (words defined based on what users seach for to direct to your site)
   - understand what your targets are searching for

 - Content (stuff on your website)